 - If you have never had chickenpox, your doctor may recommend vaccination against this before starting methotrexate.
-If this was not possible and you come into contact with a person with chickenpox or shingles, then you should go to your doctor straight away as you may need special preventative treatment. - Vaccinations against common infections such as the flu, pneumococcal infection or COVID are safe to have whilst taking methotrexate and are recommended.
-If you have not been offered these, please speak to your doctor.
+If this was not possible and you come into contact with a person with chickenpox or shingles, then you should go to your doctor straight away as you may need special preventative treatment. - Yearly 'flu' (influenza), COVID vaccines and 5 yearly pneumococcal vaccines are safe to have whilst taking methotrexate and are recommended.
 If you have not been offered these, please speak to your doctor. - For more information, see the Patient Information Leaflet on immunisations.